gy19yh/GeogFile/README.md

 The thesis of this  assessment is about Bacterial Weapon

-The image.jpg and location.txt files are the outputs of the model
+The location.txt file is the outputs of the model